Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 MAUI SNORKELING TOURS

-Molokini Crater Tour: This is one of the best snorkeling tours in Maui, as it goes to both Molokini Crater and Turtle Town Maui.RESERVE NOW
+Molokini Crater Tour: This is one of the best snorkeling tours in Maui, as it goes to both Molokini Crater and Turtle Town Maui and visits some of the best snorkel spots Maui has to offer.
+Plus it is the best snorkeling in Maui for beginners.
+Check out the latest prices and more details.

-Coral Gardens Snorkeling Tour: This awesome Maui snorkel tour heads to Coral Gardens on a boat with a water slide.RESERVE NOW
+Coral Gardens Snorkeling Tour: This awesome Maui snorkel tour heads to Coral Gardens on a boat with a water slide, another one of the top Maui snorkeling spots.
+It offers some of the best West Maui snorkeling.
+Find the best prices here.

 There are tons of places to snorkel in Oahu for all skill levels.

-One of the best places to snorkel in Oahu is Haunauma Bay.
+One of the best places to snorkel in Oahu is Hanauma Bay.
 Because it’s so close to Waikiki, it’s some of the best snorkeling in Honolulu for families.

 OAHU SNORKELING TOURS